 Benefit from reduced under-five stunting

-Another report published jointly by the World Bank Group and the Canadian government demonstrated globally, for the 141 countries included in the analysis, the loss in human capital wealth due to gender inequality is estimated at $160.2 trillion if we simply assume that women would earn as much as men.
+A report published jointly by the World Bank Group and the Canadian government demonstrated globally, for the 141 countries included in the analysis, the loss in human capital wealth due to gender inequality is estimated at $160.2 trillion if we simply assume that women would earn as much as men.
 This is about twice the value of GDP globally!
-On a per capita basis, gender inequality in earnings could lead to losses in the wealth of $23,620 per person globally.
+On a per-capita basis, gender inequality in earnings could lead to losses in the wealth of $23,620 per person globally.

-Analysis of published reports, data and studies help determine the close connection between gender equality and economic development.
-Including women to the workforce and closing the gender gap in education and health care is the key to a better and more prosperous economy.
-This can be obtained by Ensuring quality primary and secondary education, providing job-related training, developing entrepreneur roles, changing policies and laws, and changing the mindset of the society about women’s roles.
+Analysis of published reports, data and studies help determine the close connection between gender equality and economic development, and the true cost of gender inequality.
+Including women in the workforce and closing the gender gap in education and health care is the key to a better and more prosperous economy.
+This can be obtained by ensuring quality primary and secondary education, providing job-related training, developing entrepreneur roles, changing policies and laws, and changing the mindset of the society about women’s roles.